 The lovely Rosa Blasi developed superpowers and used them largely for laughs as part of Nickelodeon's The Thundermans.
 Blasi was born on this day in 1972.

-The lovely Tanya Dempsey has built a small career around a handful of pretty solid B-Pictures, including work aboard Shrieker (1998), Guardian of the Realm (2004), and Driller (2006).
+The lovely Tanya Dempsey has built a small career around a handful of pretty solid B-Pictures, including work aboard Shrieker (1998), Guardian Of The Realm (2004), and Driller (2006).
 Dempsey was born on this day in 1975.
-[Source: IMDB.com]

 A fresh-faced Marla Sokoloff found herself between a rock and a hard place (FYI: a really, really BIG rock) aboard the TV miniseries Meteor in 2009.
 Sokoloff was born on this day in 1980.